ksu-cs-textbooks/cc410/content/00-introduction/06-syllabus/_index.md

 {{% badge style="orange" %}}YELLOW: Limited GenAI Usage Allowed {{% /badge %}} You may use GenAI tools in a limited way to complete this assignment.
 The assignment description may provide additional information about what tools are allowed and how they can be used.
 The goal of this assignment is to allow you to work with GenAI to complete a task or achieve a goal, but the completed work should still be a majority your own effort.

-Any usage of GenAI must be noted and cited directly in the work, either in source code comments or text citations in written work.
-Citations should include the tool used, the prompt(s) given, the result(s) produced by the AI, and a discussion of how the results were used to complete the assignment.
+**Citations Required:** Any usage of GenAI must be noted and cited directly in the work, either in source code comments or text citations in written work.
+Citations should include the tool used, the prompt(s) given, context provided to the tool (e.g. existing code), and a discussion of how the results were used to complete the assignment.

-Unless otherwise noted, you **may not** include the GenAI results directly in your submission - it must be used to inform and adapted to fit your own work.
+**No Direct AI Results:** For this assignment, you **may not** include the GenAI results directly in your submission - it must be used to inform and adapted to fit your own work.
 For example, you may not prompt GenAI tools to just _write_ your code and submit that directly; instead, you should ask for help performing specific tasks and then use the results within your own work.

-Any usage of GenAI that involves direct submission of the GenAI outputs without additional work done by the student, or use of GenAI without proper citation, may be treated as a violation of the K-State Honor Pledge and may result in a grade of 0 for the assignment and other sanctions approved through the K-State Honor Council.
+**Policy Violations:** Any usage of GenAI that involves direct submission of the GenAI outputs without additional work done by the student, or use of GenAI without proper citation, may be treated as a violation of the K-State Honor Pledge and may result in a grade of 0 for the assignment and other sanctions approved through the K-State Honor Council.

 {{% /notice %}}